rajatprasun/udp-multicast/README.md

 # udp-multicast
 A simple c++ library to send and receive udp multicast.
 Goal of this library is to provide a cleaner interface for sending and receiving UDP Multicast data.
+This code is tested with a gcc compiler in linux and can be modified to work with windows or any other operating system with miniamal changes.

 Multicast is a kind of UDP traffic similar to BROADCAST, but only hosts that have explicitly requested to receive this kind     of traffic will get it.